rzc0d3r/ESET-KeyGen/wiki/KeyGenerator.md

 python main.py --chrome --key
 ```

-2. Wait until appears 'Press Enter...' and you will see the account data
+2. Wait until appears you will see the license key

 > This information will also be written to a file named "Today date - ESET KEYS.txt"
 >